LittleD3092/My-Vault/How to Make Good Notes/How to Make Good Notes.md

 # Chapter 5: Writing Is the Only Thing That Matters

+- The presentation and the production of knowledge cannot be separated. (<u>2</u>)

 ---

 # Reference

-- Ahrens, 1975- author., Sönke.
+1. Ahrens, 1975- author., Sönke.
 How to Take Smart Notes : One Simple Technique to Boost Writing, Learning and Thinking–for Students, Academics and Nonfiction Book Writers.
 North Charleston, South Carolina : Createspace Independent Publishing Platform, n.d.
+2. “Chapter 5: Writing Is the Only Thing That Matters,” in How to take smart notes : one simple technique to boost writing, learning and thinking–for students, academics and nonfiction book writers, North Charleston, South Carolina : Createspace Independent Publishing Platform,.

 ---